 did not become one of Jesus’ disciples but remained separate from His

-though representing different covenants.
-John represented the pursuit of
+of transition between covenants.
+He represented the pursuit of

 righteousness through the Law, while Christ represented the forgiveness of sin

-through God’s longing kindness.
+through God’s mercy and grace.
 Although John’s ministry revolved around

 introducing the coming of Messiah to Israel and preparing the way for His

-ministry, yet when He came, He did not graft onto Him.
-The reason for this is
+ministry, yet when He came, John did not graft onto Him.
+The reason he didn't

 that John represented what remained of the old covenant.
-His ministry was not
+That is, his ministry was to

-only to open the door to the new covenant but also the close the door on the
+both open the door to the new covenant and close the door on the

 old covenant.
-Therefore, the death of John represented the death of the old
+Therefore, the death of John the Baptist represented the death of the old

 (133e) Temple